List of Contents

 Product Insights

-The light commercial vehicles (LCVs) segment held the largest share of the US commercial vehicles market in 2023.
-For the transportation of both passengers and products, LCVs are seen to be an affordable choice.
+The light commercial vehicles (LCVs) segment held the largest share of the U.S. commercial vehicles market in 2024.
+For the transportation of both passengers and products, light commercial vehicles are seen to be an affordable choice.
 LCVs help reduce emissions and have several tax advantages.
 These cars may also be customized to carry both passengers and cargo, making them extremely dynamic.
 They are also reasonably priced, which could help the segment's expansion.

 The buses & coaches segment is expected to grow at a rapid rate over the forecast period.
 The segment's expansion may be ascribed to the tourist and healthcare sectors' growing usage of buses and coaches.
 Because they are the most economical form of transportation, buses and coaches are in high demand and sell well.
 The increasing usage of electric buses to reduce vehicle emissions in both developed and developing nations is encouraging the expansion of the buses and coaches segment of the US commercial vehicles market.